justinmk/vim-dirvish/README.md

 And that is about it.

-FileBeagle is "VINE-spired": that is, inpsired by the design principle of "Vim Is Not Emacs".
+FileBeagle is "VINE-spired": that is, inspired by the design principle of "Vim Is Not Emacs".

 Vim is a text editor, *not* an operating system that can edit text.
 FileBeagle